kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

       ```shell
       # build your local image
       make docker-build IMG=k3d-registry.localhost:5111/<your-image-name>:<your-image-tag>
-      # push it to the local registry
+      # push the image to the local registry
       make docker-push IMG=k3d-registry.localhost:5111/<your-image-name>:<your-image-tag>
-      # deploy using the image (note the change to port 5000 which is exposed in the cluster)
+      # deploy Lifecycle Manager using the image (note the change to port 5000 which is exposed in the cluster)
       make local-deploy-with-watcher IMG=k3d-registry.localhost:5000/<your-image-name>:<your-image-tag>
       ```